-Nick & Brew
+Nick & Brew Logo

-Meeting in Appalachia
+Meeting in Applachia

-Like long lost brothers: one from the South, the other from the North; one raised Catholic, the other Protestant; one into the Americana music of Townes Van Zandt, Darrell Scott, and Gillian Welch, the other the Bluegrass World of Bill Monroe, Tony Rice, and the Stanley Brothers.
+It's hard to put into words when something just feels right — that's exactly what it's like for Nick and Brew.
+Like long lost brothers: one from the South, the other from the North; one raised Protestant, the other Catholic; one into the Americana music of Townes Van Zandt, Darrell Scott, and Gillian Welch, the other the Bluegrass World of Bill Monroe, Tony Rice, and the Stanley Brothers.
+When they met amid the vibrant music scene of Asheville, NC, it just felt right.
+We think when you hear 'em, it'll just feel right for you, too.
+Thanks for visiting!
+Come back soon.

-~ Pam Tillis ~
+— Pam Tillis

 Nick Dauphinais

-Nick Dauphinais picked up mandolin at age seven and promptly learned to play guitar and sing harmonies in his dad's bluegrass band.
-After earning a music degree from the University of New Hampshire, he headed south to join Mountain Faith (America's Got Talent) and later the Larry Stephenson Band.
-Nick teaches guitar and mandolin at Asheville's Academy for the Arts and has played some of the country's most iconic bluegrass venues: the Grand Ol' Opry, the Station Inn, and beyond.
+From the White Mountains of NH — Learning to play the mandolin and guitar at a young age, Nick first played in his dad's bluegrass band.
+He earned a music degree from the University of New Hampshire and headed south to join Mountain Faith (America's Got Talent) and later the Larry Stephenson Band.
+Nick teaches guitar and mandolin in Asheville, NC and has regularly played iconic Nashville venues like the Grand Ole Opry and Station Inn.

 Lucas Moomaw

-Lucas Moomaw hails from Boone, NC.
-He earned a percussion degree from Belmont University School of Music and spent five years in Nashville, recording and touring with a traditional country band.
-Since earning a law degree from Wake Forest University School of Law in 2020, Lucas has lived and practiced law in Asheville.
-In recent years, he has toured and recorded with Asheville-based groups including Town Mountain and Lua Flora.
+From the High Country of NC — Hailing from Boone, NC, Lucas earned a percussion degree from Belmont University School of Music and spent five years recording and touring with a country band in Nashville.
+Since earning a law degree from Wake Forest University School of Law in 2020, Lucas has practiced law in Asheville, NC.
+Recently, he has recorded and toured with Asheville-based groups including Town Mountain and Lua Flora.

 Lucas Dauphinais